intersel/iFSM/README.md

 	If 'PushState', then current state is pushed in the StateStack then next_state_if_error takes place.
 	If 'PopState', then the next state will be the one on top of the StateStack which is poped. next_state_if_error is so overwritten...
 If the stack is void, there is no state change.
-  - **propagate_event** : if defined to true, the current event is propagated to the next state if it's the name of an event, the event is triggered...
+  - **propagate_event** : if defined to true, the current event is propagated to the next state if it's the name of an event, the event is triggered if it's an array of events, events are triggered in sequence
   - **prevent_bubble** : for submachines use, if defined and true, the current event will not bubble to its parent machine.
 By default, events bubble from submachines to their parent
   - **UI_event_bubble** : for graphic events use, if defined and true, the current event will bubble.
 By default, no UI event bubbling...
   - **process_on_UItarget** : if defined and true, the current event will be processed only if the event was directly targeting